istio/istio.io/content/docs/setup/kubernetes/multicluster-install/vpn/index.md

 values set and the file created for the remote cluster's secret from the [previous section](#kubeconfig).

-If you created the the environment variables file for the remote cluster's secret, source the file with the following command:
+If you created the environment variables file for the remote cluster's secret, source the file with the following command:

     {{< text bash >}}